What you need to know

 Our local businesses are the lifeblood of Moonee Valley.
 They’ll play an integral role in our recovery from the pandemic.

-These grants are designed to support businesses to adapt to the new challenges faced by the pandemic and to reconnect with the community as restrictions are easing.
+These grants are designed to support businesses with specific projects to adapt to the new challenges faced by the pandemic and to reconnect with the community as restrictions are easing.

 We’re also looking for businesses to work together, collaborating so more businesses can benefit from successful grants projects